LaMitaOne/Flowmotion/README.md

 DeselectZoomedImage, those i am using in my player already and no problems at all,
 other functions may work, not work, or it explodes right into ur face :D nah...
 I am working on getting more of it done :)

-970 views and 447 downloads in 6 days...mhm not bad for a dead language huh... :P Delphi lives!!!

 ### Latest changes:

 **v 0.984**